 Programs that employ machine learning interpret observed behavior and user data.
 Some of the information used to personalize content includes the user location and the frequency of interactions.

 For example, if a user frequently accesses a specific data set, the program may bring that data to the home screen of the user dashboard.

 Chatbots are another example of AI that is already used for UX methods and strategies.
 UX designers use chatbots for a variety of use cases.
-You can use chatbots to direct users to specific features or provide answers to frequently asked questions.
+You can use chatbots to direct users to specific features or provide answers for frequently asked questions.

 Adding chatbots also increases customer engagement and support.
 The chatbot can help resolve technical issues.
 This provides a way to offer instant feedback to user inquiries and reduces the need for direct conversation with support staff.
 Chatbots can also be used for navigation and search features.

 Minimalism will likely continue to dominate UX methods and trends for years to come.
 Designing an effective interface requires UX methods that help guide users to the functions and features that they need most.
 Minimalism helps with this step.